upstash/redis-py/README.md

 - and other environments where HTTP is preferred over TCP.

-Inspired by other Redis clients like [@upstash/redis](https://github.com/upstash/upstash-redis) and [redis-py](https://github.com/redis/redis-py), the goal of this sdk is to provide a simple, dx-enchanted way to use Redis in HTTP-based environments and not only.
+Inspired by other Redis clients like [@upstash/redis](https://github.com/upstash/upstash-redis) and [redis-py](https://github.com/redis/redis-py), the goal of this SDK is to provide a simple, dx-enchanted way to use Redis in HTTP-based environments and not only.

 It is `async-based` and supports `typing` features.

-The sdk is currently compatible with python 3.10 and above.
+The SDK is currently compatible with python 3.10 and above.

 <!-- toc -->